|

 in the universe (City of Death).
 These are some of the places

-and events The Doctor has mentioned which he visited on these field
+and events The Doctor has mentioned which they visited on these field

 trips.
 During this period, of course, The Doctor merely witnessed